s8sg/faas-flow/README.md

 > - [x] **Tracing**   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; with **`open-tracing`**
 > - [x] **Available** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; as **`faaschain`** template

+**FYI**: Faaschain is into conceptual state and API which may change and under active development

 ## Overview
 FaaSChain allow you to define your faas functions pipeline and deploy it as a function